📁

 To start, SCSS syntax is based on traditional CSS.
 It adds in some of the features and shortcuts made possible by Sass, giving it the ability to live in both worlds.
 You can use traditional CSS in a SCSS file just fine, but you have the added benefit of nesting, mixins, and other powerful features that make it easier to hit the ground running.

-Sass Basics: An introduction to the features of Sass, including side-by-side comparisons of SASS and SCSS syntax.
+: An introduction to the features of Sass, including side-by-side comparisons of SASS and SCSS syntax.

-Getting Started with Sass: A great guide for Sass beginners.
+: A great guide for Sass beginners.